-Keep in mind that 1910 was the official opening date, and there are actually quite a few tombstones and grave sites dating back all the way to the end of the 18th century.
+While 1910 was the official opening date, and there are tombstones and grave sites dating back to the end of the 18th century.

-The reason why the official opening date is much more recent than when the cemetery was being used is because of the imposing rule of the Austro-Hungarian Empire that didn’t want locals using the property and filling it up with their dead.
+The reason is because of the imposing rule of the Austro-Hungarian Empire that didn’t want locals using the property and filling it up with their deceased relatives.

 How to Get to Rzeszow

-By bus, there are connections with just about every city in the country, through a transfer in either Krakow or Warsaw.
+By bus, there are connections with just about every city in Poland.
+Most routes will transfer in either Krakow or Warsaw.

-For this I recommend Polski Bus, as they offer the best prices and most different routes.
+For this I recommend Polski Bus.
+This is Poland’s national bus line and they offer the best prices for most routes.

 It’s also possible to reach the city from Lviv, with a direct bus on Leo Express.